 Assess your resources and their skill sets.
 You’ll want someone who’s a big-picture thinker, someone who’s good with numbers, and someone who can write clear and compelling copy.
 If each member of the team has only a portion of the work that matches his or her skill set, no one should feel overwhelmed.
 Tap into your own staff, and don’t be afraid to seek volunteers with grant-writing skills through volunteer job postings.
 You’ll be surprised how many people will be willing to help.

 3. Set Your Goals

-Instead of browsing grants first and writing your proposal to fit the grant, begin by evaluating your library’s and your community’s needs.
-Is there an issue in your community that could be resolved or benefit from a program or resource your library could implement?
-Perhaps you have a large non-English-speaking population, high unemployment or low school-readiness scores.
+Instead of browsing grants first and writing your proposal to fit the grant, begin by evaluating your schoool or library’s needs.
+For public libraries, is there an issue in your community that could be resolved or benefit from a program or resource your library could implement, such as high unemployment?
+Perhaps you want to help ensure kids keep reading over the summer or introduce more STEM opportunities.
 Make sure you are picking a need that has a broad impact, not something that will serve only a handful of people.

 4. Identify Problem, Solution, and Opportunity

 Once you’ve identified the problem, start gathering data to back it up.
 Then figure out the solution to that problem.
 For instance, if you have large unemployment rates, a helpful solution would be job training services.
 Then identify the opportunity for your library.
 The opportunity for the library in this example is to open a career center that hosts programs, speakers, and interview and résumé-writing workshops.

 If you see a lack of STEM opportunities for your students, figure out ways you could provide those opportunities, such as starting a makerspace in your school or creating mobile maker carts for classrooms.

 5. Think about Other Organizations that Share Your Goal